-The example given by part $(i)$ of Proposition \ref{proj} for $m>2$ has the homology as in part $(ii)$ of the above result.
-Moreover, the same example shows that the additional assumption that has been made for $k=2$ to conclude the existence of a Dupin principal normal vector is necessary.
+The example given below by part $(i)$ of Proposition \ref{proj} for $m>2$ has the homology as in part $(ii)$ of the above result.
+Moreover, the same example shows that an additional assumption that has been made for $k=2$ to conclude the existence of a Dupin principal normal vector is necessary.
 A submanifold $f\colon M^n\to\Sf^{n+m}$ is said to carry a \emph{Dupin principal normal vector field} $\eta\in\Gamma(N_fM)$ if $\eta$ is nowhere vanishing and $\eta(x)$ is at any point $x\in M^n$ a Dupin principal normal with constant multiplicity $\ell\geq 2$.
-For any $f$ as in part $(ii)$ in the above result there is an open dense subset such that along each connected component the submanifold carries a Dupin principal normal vector field.
-In the Appendix of this paper we give a parametric description of the submanifolds with this property.
-This is a result of independent interest in the theory of isometric immersions.
-Throughout the paper that $(*)$ is \emph{satisfied with equality} at $x\in M^n$ means that the inequality at that point is not strict, that is, there exists a unit vector $X\in T_xM$ such that $\Ric_M(X)=b(n,k,H)$.
+For any $f$ as in part $(ii)$ in the above result there is an open dense subset of $M^n$ such that along each connected component the submanifold carries a Dupin principal normal vector field.
+Throughout the paper that $(*)$ is \emph{satisfied with equality} at $x\in M^n$ means that there exists a unit vector $X\in T_xM$ such that $\Ric_M(X)=b(n,k,H)$.
 If otherwise, we call the inequality $(*)$ \emph{strict} at $x\in M^n$.
 Notice that any compact submanifold that has strict inequality $(*)$ at any point continues trivially to have it after a sufficiently small smooth deformation.
-The pinching condition $(*)$ was inspired by the generalized Clifford torus, that is, the standard embedding of $\mathbb{T}^n_p(r)=\Sf^p(r)\times\Sf^{n-p}(\sqrt{1-r^2})$, $2\leq p\leq n-2$, into the unit sphere $\Sf^{n+1}$, where $\Sf^p(r)$ denotes the sphere of dimensional $p$ and radius $r<1$.
+The pinching condition $(*)$ was inspired by the generalized Clifford torus, that is, the standard embedding of $\mathbb{T}^n_p(r)=\Sf^p(r)\times\Sf^{n-p}(\sqrt{1-r^2})$, $2\leq p\leq n-2$, into the unit sphere $\Sf^{n+1}$, where $\Sf^p(r)$ denotes the sphere of dimension $p$ and radius $r<1$.
 Computations in \cite{V2} yield that $(*)$ holds if $k=p$ and $(k-1)/(n-2)\leq r^2\leq k/n$, and then with equality.

 In particular, the torus $\mathbb{T}^{2m+1}_m(r)$ with $r=\sqrt{m/(2m+1)}$ is a minimal hypersurface in $\Sf^{2m+2}$ that satisfies $(*)$ for $k\leq m$ with equality attained only for $k=m$ and for unit vectors tangent to the first factor.
 Moreover, it holds that $H_m(\Sf^m\times\Sf^{m+1};\Z) =H_{m+1}(\Sf^m\times\Sf^{m+1};\Z)=\Z$.
 Hence the topological description as well as the characteristics of the Dupin principal normal given by part $(ii)$ of Theorem \ref{thm1} are both optimal.